Bragashh/pulse-project/README.md

 AWS toolchain — provisioned with Terraform, configured with Ansible — that stands up a Jenkins CI/CD pipeline.

-This README is a step-by-step operator guide.
-Run the commands in order.

 ---

 ## Architecture